lua-stdlib/lua-stdlib/README.md

 Bug reports and code contributions
 ----------------------------------

-These libraries are maintained and extended by their users.
+These libraries are written and maintained by their users.
 Please make bug report and suggestions on GitHub (see URL at top of file).
 Pull requests are especially appreciated.